-The team behind Ghostboy Cantina has ditched the food court tacos for a decidedly more fine dining venture.
+The team behind Ghostboy Cantina has ditched the food court tacos for refined vegan Mexican fare.

 The mastermind behind last year's wildly successful taco pop-up Ghostboy Cantina is back in the kitchen and reinventing himself once again.
 Toby Wilson (ex-Wedge Espresso and Sample Coffee) has joined forces with his hospitality mates to launch their newest pop-up venture, Bad Hombres, which opened quietly in Surry Hills earlier this month.
 The new restaurant is a distinct departure from the casual 'tacos no los autenticos' ethos of Dixon Food Court and Tio's, with Bad Hombres owning a decidedly fine dining atmosphere.